 Writing your letter costs nothing, and our downloadable templates are free.
 You will only be out the cost of mailing your notice to vacate letter.

-The best way to lower moving costs is to make sure you deliver your notice to vacate letter in plenty of time so your lease doesn’t automatically renew.
+The best way to lower moving costs is to ensure you deliver your notice to vacate letter in plenty of time so your lease doesn’t automatically renew.

 Can I state my complaints about building management in the notice to vacate property letter?